Measles: still a global threat despite vaccination

 Other relevant parameters:

-Bordetella
+Bordetella Tick-borne infections

 Thinking globally – acting locally

 With over 35 years of experience in the field of laboratory diagnostics, we develop and globally distribute complete diagnostic solutions that are tailored to your local needs.
 Working together with local health and scientific authorities we stay aware of novel and/or urgent infection events and deliver appropriate solutions for infectious diseases diagnostics all over the world.
-With our unrivalled in-house development and production of diagnostic test systems as well as our automation and software solutions, we are able to respond rapidly to both small and large infection outbreaks, providing support and national and international health entities when and where it is needed.
+With our unrivalled in-house development and production of diagnostic test systems as well as our automation and software solutions, we are able to respond rapidly to both small and large infection outbreaks, providing support to national and international health entities when and where it is needed.

 Thinking globally – acting locally